wavefrontHQ/docs/pages/doc/logging_log_browser.md

 * From the toolbar, you can set the time window and the time zone for which you want to filter the logs.
 * From the predefined **Source** and **All Tags** filters, you can select tag key-value pairs that you want to include or exclude from the logs search results.
 The include and exclude filters that you select are added to the search query in the search bar.
 * In the search bar, you can directly enter include and exclude filters and add them to the search query.
-* The logs histogram chart shows how many logs matching the search query were sent in each time bucket for the selected time window.
+* The logs chart shows how many logs matching the search query were sent in each time bucket for the selected time window.
 You can zoom in on smaller time windows.
 You can also group the number of logs by the values of a particular tag.
 * The logs table lists the logs matching the search query for the selected time window.
 You can click a log to see the log message.
 Each log is classified by one of the following colors.

     <table style="width: 100%;">